 After graduating from college with an Associate's degree in Culinary Arts, and a Bachelor's degree in Hospitality and Management, she moved to Las Vegas, where she worked as an apprentice for established Chefs she had always admired, such as Wolfgang Puck, Thomas Keller, and Jose Andres.

 She has also made several TV appearances.
 While in Vegas, Mia competed on Food Network's hit show, Chopped.
 Rivaling three male Executive Chefs at the mere age of 23, she made it to the final round where she was barely defeated by the Executive Chef of Sensi at The Bellagio.
 And only 5 years later, at age 28, was invited to compete on Fox TV’s hit show, Hell’s Kitchen, hosted by world-renowned chef, Gordon Ramsay.
-The show is currently playing and she is still in the running for the prize, which is the title of Head Chef at Gordon Ramsay’s flagship Hell’s Kitchen Restaurant at Caesar’s Palace in Las Vegas, NV and a yearly salary of $250,000.00
+After an intense battle and earning the “Challenge Queen” title, she made it to the final round, being defeated by Chef Ariel Fox, concept executive chef of Dos Caminos restaurants in NYC.

 A Caribbean Native, she decided to move to Miami to be closer to her roots.
 There she had the opportunity to work for a number of accomplished local chefs, who were involved with local and sustainable agriculture, a practice she finds important and actively implements in her career.